OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/FillReservoirStationsFromHydroBase/FillReservoirStationsFromHydroBase.md

 ## Overview ##

-The `FillReservoirStationsFromHydroBase` does something...
+The `FillReservoirStationsFromHydroBase` command (for StateMod) fills missing data in existing reservoir stations, using HydroBase for data.

-This documentation is a placeholder that will be updated as Word documentation is translated into Markdown.
+If not in HydroBase, a bounding zero value point is inserted as the first record in the curve.
-Until that time, see the PDF documentation that is distributed with the software and can be accessed from the ***Help*** menu.
+A maximum bound of content `9999999` is also added, using the area and seepage of the last record from HydroBase.

 ## Command Editor ##